Carreau/posts/38-rethinking-jupyter-documentation.md

 This can make it relatively difficult for authors and contributors to properly maintain and provide comprehensive docs.

+I'm not sure I can completely predict all effects this has on how library maintainers write docs; but I believe there is also a strong opportunity for a tools to help there.
+See for example [vélin](https://github.com/Carreau/velin) which attempts to auto reformat and fix common NumyDoc's format mistakes and typos.

 # Stuck between a Rock and a Hard place

 While Sphinx and related project are great at offering hosted HTML